Trees, length spectra for rational maps via barycentric extensions and Berkovich spaces: Hyperbolic components with nested Julia sets

+Note that if $f$ varies in the hyperbolic component, $P_a$ (or $P_b$) also varies in the corresponding hyperbolic component of polynomials.
+Hence, combining Lemma \ref{PropertyShishikuraTree}, we summarize the invariants that we can associate to a hyperbolic component with nested Julia sets in the following proposition.

-\begin{prop} Let $H$ be a hyperbolic component with nested Julia sets in $M_d(\Com)$, and $f\in H$.
-Taking the second iteration $f^2$ if necessary, we assume that $f$ fixes (at least) one of the two extremal Julia component.
-We can associate the following set of invariants to $H$: \begin{enumerate} \item A natural number $k \geq 2$, and a sequence $d_1,..., d_k$ such that $\sum d_i = d$, and $\sum 1/d_i < 1$, where these numbers are associated to $H$ as in Lemma \ref{PropertyShishikuraTree}. \item If $k$ is even, a hyperbolic component $H_a$ in $\Poly_{d_1}(\Com)$ with connected Julia set; \item If $k$ is odd, a hyperbolic component $H_a$ in $\Poly_{d_1}(\Com)$ with connected Julia set, and a hyperbolic component $H_b$ in $\Poly_{d_k}(\Com)$ with connected Julia set. \end{enumerate} \end{prop}
+\begin{prop} Let $\HC$ be a hyperbolic component with nested Julia sets in $\M_d$, and $[f]\in \HC$.
+Taking the second iteration $f^2$ if necessary, we assume that $f$ fixes (at least) one of the two extremal Julia components.
+We can associate the following set of invariants to $\HC$: \begin{enumerate} \item A natural number $k \geq 2$, and a sequence $d_1,..., d_k$ such that $\sum d_i = d$, and $\sum 1/d_i < 1$, where these numbers are associated to $\HC$ as in Lemma \ref{PropertyShishikuraTree}. \item If $k$ is even, a hyperbolic component $\HC_a\subseteq \Poly_{d_1}$ with connected Julia set; \item If $k$ is odd, two hyperbolic components $\HC_a\subseteq \Poly_{d_1}$, $\HC_b\subseteq \Poly_{d_k}$ with connected Julia set. \end{enumerate} \end{prop}

-We shall see next that given any set of data as above, one can construct a hyperbolic component with nested Julia sets with that set of data as invariants.
-This set of invariants, however, is not complete.
-For example, the critical gap may be mapped to different Fatou components with boundary contained in the extremal Julia component.
-One can indeed introduce the itinerary of the critical points not included in the polynomial like maps, and try to construct a full set of invariants.
-The combinatorics becomes harder to maneuver, and we shall not pursue it here.
+Next, we shall see that given any set of data as above, one can construct a hyperbolic component with nested Julia sets with that set of data as invariants.
+We emphasize that this set of invariants, however, is not complete: different hyperbolic components may share the same invariant.
+We refer the readers to \cite{L20} for a complete invariant.